Cyclonecode/mysql-notification/README.md

 > $ node server.json

-- Go to address http://127.0.0.1:999 in your browser and start receiving notifications from your database.
+- Go to address http://127.0.0.1:8080 in your browser and start receiving notifications from your database.

+Notice that the actual server is running on port 2048 and the websocket on port 8080.

 # Testing